 As a pianist, Neal frequently accompanies recitals and serves as a vocal coach.
 He has music directed productions such as Little Women, Amahl and the Night Visitors, Don Giovanni, Bye Bye Birdie, Oklahoma, Chess, and Newsies and was honored to work with Disney on a pilot production of Descendants.

 A passionate educator, Neal maintains an active private voice studio and has taught at institutions including the University of Kansas and Missouri Western State University.
 He holds a BM in piano from the University of Nevada, Reno and both a MM and DMA in voice from the University of Kansas.
 His thesis was entitled “Songs of Nature and the Human Experience: A Performance Guide to Bonnie McLarty’s Weather-telling.”
 Additional areas of research include vocal music exploring LGTBQ+ topics and the process of learning and teaching contemporary repertoire.
 Neal enjoys co-hosting a video series, Operatic Trash, with his best friend, Jamie LaVonne.
-He currently serves as a soloist and section leader at Westport Presbyterian Church in Kansas City.
+He currently sings weekly as a soloist and section leader at Westport Presbyterian Church in Kansas City and serves as the Manager of Education and Community Engagement at Lyric Opera of Kansas City.